-Mentor an Arts & Media College student (aged 16 - 18) and help build their personal development to help them lead successful and fulfilling lives.
-Be a part of a mentoring programme for Brixton's incredible youth community.
+Mentor young people to help them lead successful and fulfilling lives.
+Be a part of a mentoring programme for Brixton's incredible youth community!

 Support a young person to believe in themselves and reach their future goals.
 Supporting young people know what they want, why they want it and how to make it happen.